Lucky 15 Tips

 When choosing an online bookmaker, you should be sure to choose one which provides a Lucky 15 Bonus.

-Placing a Lucky 15 in a betting shop:
+In a betting shop:

 Simply put your selections, race times and meetings on this slip fill in the unit stake and total stake boxes and hand to a cashier.